Moderated Network Models: Simulation Study

 \subsection{Estimation}

-Here we provide details about the three different methods for detecting moderation effects that we compare in the simulation study: Moderated Network Models (\ref{sec_sim_est_MNM}), the Netwok Comparison Test (NCT) (\ref{sec_sim_est_NCT}), and the Fused Graphical Lasso (FGL) (\ref{sec_sim_est_FGL}).
+Here we describe the three different methods for detecting moderation effects that we compare in the simulation study: Moderated Network Models (\ref{sec_sim_est_MNM}), the Netwok Comparison Test (NCT) (\ref{sec_sim_est_NCT}), and the Fused Graphical Lasso (FGL) (\ref{sec_sim_est_FGL}).